Is Wind Renewable or Nonrenewable? Get the Facts

 Wind energy is moving forward with technology.
 Among them:

-As it evolves wind energy gets more powerful to change the way we generate power.
+As it evolves, wind energy generation gets more powerful to change the way we generate power.

 Offshore Wind

-Offshore wind turbines are going out to sea to capture the strong and consistent winds far out there, this is a new chapter in wind energy.
+Offshore wind turbines are going out to sea to capture the strong and consistent winds far out there.
 These offshore wind farms will tap into the vast energy resources made possible by the coastal gusts.

-The further we get from land the bigger the offshore wind gets.
+The further we get from land, the bigger the offshore wind power gets.
 This expansion means oceans of renewable and pristine energy waiting to be tapped.

 Policy and Incentives